Bella-RO/diversity_phyloseq_pipeline_BR/README.md

 ---
 ## Included files
 - `diversity_pipeline.R` — Script for alpha and beta diversity analyses based on the `phyloseq` object.
 - `abundance_pipeline.R` — Script for relative abundance based on the `phyloseq` object.
+- `heatmap_pipeline.R` — Script for heatmap gene expression of bee.
 ---
 ## Author
 **Bella Romero (BR)**